-The Medical Arts and Research Building (MARB), which opened in 2005, added to the campus a four-story, 103,663 square-foot, facility for care and research related to conditions affecting bones, joints and connective tissue.
-The MARB houses an open MRI, physical therapy and rehabilitation services, as well as clinical services including orthopaedics, rheumatology, and an osteoporosis center.
-It also is home to the Farmington Surgery Center, a multispecialty outpatient surgery center.
+The UConn Musculoskeletal Institute, which opened in 2005, added to the campus a four-story, 103,663 square-foot, facility for care and research related to conditions affecting bones, joints and connective tissue.
+The UConn Musculoskeletal Institute houses physical therapy and rehabilitation services, as well as clinical services including orthopaedics, rheumatology, and an osteoporosis center.
+It also is home to the UConn Health Surgery Center, a multispecialty outpatient surgery center.

-In 2010, the Cell and Genome Sciences building added another 118,844 square feet to the UConn Health Centerís research enterprise.
+In 2010, the Cell and Genome Sciences building added another 118,844 square feet to the UConn Health’s research enterprise.
 It houses research laboratories, offices, a 100-seat auditorium, cafeteria, and incubator space for businesses eager to commercialize stem cell science.

-In all, the UConn Health Center campus in 2011 consists of 37 buildings totaling over 2.1 million square feet.
+In all, the UConn Health campus in 2015 consists of 24 buildings totaling over 2.3 million square feet.

 By 2018, Bioscience Connecticut will have transformed the UConn Health campus through the construction of a new patient care tower; renovations to the original research building, including a significant increase in incubator space; the construction of an outpatient patient care building; and renovations to the existing John Dempsey Hospital.